kball/speakwritelisten.com/src/routes/blog/posts/9-16-there-are-no-dumb-questions.md

 Then why are we all still uncomfortable with this?

 The reason is there are multiple goals behind every communication.
-There's the immediate objective - learn something we don't know, in this case.
-But there's also the relationship - how will this impact our relationship with the people we're talking with?
+There's the immediate objective &mdash; learn something we don't know, in this case.
+But there's also the relationship &mdash; how will this impact our relationship with the people we're talking with?
 And there's a respect/self-respect aspect: How will this change the way people view and treat me?

-The reason we're worried about dumb questions is we're paying attention to the relationship and self respect pieces.
+The reason we're worried about dumb questions is we're paying attention to the relationship and self-respect pieces.
 Those are key aspects of communication, and the simple "there are no dumb questions" rule ignores them.

 So you're right to be uncomfortable.
 And yet.